-The District is a member of the North Central Compensated Absences Liability Pool and the North Central Unemployment Cooperative with the North Central ESD.
-Funds held at the ESD are now reported as assets in the District's Annual Financial Statement.
+The District is a member of the North Central Unemployment Cooperative with the North Central ESD.
+Funds held at the ESD are reported as assets in the District's Annual Financial Statement.
+The District covers all claim settlements out of its General Fund.
+The District currently reports some of its risk management activities in its General Fund.
+Claim expenditures and liabilities are reported when it is probable that a loss has occurred and the amount of that loss can be reasonably estimated.